godmodegalactus/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ## Impact

-Overall this feature fixes bug where there are no negative effects of taking write lock on an account.
-It will also incentivize the creation of proper transactions and spammers would have to pay much more fees reducing congestion in the cluster.
+This feature fixes bug where there are no negative effects of taking a write lock on an account.
+It will also incentivize the creation of proper transactions, and spammers would have to pay much more fees, reducing congestion in the cluster.
 This will add very low calculation overhead on the validators.
-It will also enable users to protect their accounts against malicious read and write locks.
+It will also protect users' accounts against malicious read and write locks.
 This feature will encourage everyone to write better-quality code to help avoid congestion.

+This proposal raises new philosophical and economics-related questions.
+Mainly because other blockchain protocols have never done this.
+Giving this minimum control to developers to regulate their dapps could make Solana very attractive.
+Closing this incentive loop is the way forward, making Solana lucrative for everyone.

-It is the dapp's responsibility to publish the PRAW fees fee required for each account and instruction.
-They should also add appropriate `SetProgramRebatableAccountWriteFees` instruction in their client library while creating transactions or provide visible API to get these PRAW fees.
-Some changes have to be done in web3.js client library to get PRAW fees when we request the account.
-The dapp developer have to also take into account PRAW fees on the programs they are dependent on.
-Dapps can improve infrastructure to properly update and advertise these fees to their clients in specific scenarios making them dynamic.
+The dapp's responsible for publishing the PRAW fees required for each account and instruction.
+They should also add appropriate `SetProgramRebatableAccountWriteFees` instruction in their client library while creating transactions or providing visible API to get these PRAW fees.
+Changes must be done in web3.js client library to get PRAW fees when we request the account.
+The dapp developer has to also take into account PRAW fees on the programs they are dependent on.
+DApps can invent strategies around how these fees could be dynamic to do congestion control, or to give proper incentives.
+An offchain, or onchain program can update these fees to manage congestion or to promote specific behavior.

 The cluster is currently vulnerable to a different kind of attack where an adversary with malicious intent can block its competitors by writing or